 Most of the merchants mentioned in this blog would represent the crème de la crème of this novice society and were often at the forefront of the incipient civil administration.
 Compare the names mentioned below with the list of inhabitants produced in 1848 and most of these names will appear there.

-In those far-off days, a very different town existed.
-Main Street is unrecognisable from what it looks like today as it has been substantially rebuilt during the 1940s and 1950s.
-Facing Market Square on the site of what was to become the Union Castle offices i.e. the northwestern corner of the square, was a small greengrocer’s shop owned by a Malay named Lagerdien.
+Facing Market Square on the site of what was to become the Union Castle offices i.e. the northeastern corner of the square, was a small greengrocer’s shop owned by a Malay named Lagerdien.
 On the corner facing Main Street was Hendricks & Lucas, the butchers, whilst the upstairs portion of the building was used as the office of the Deputy-Sheriff Thomas Melvil du Toit, law agent.

 Following Trenley’s shop was Jeremiah Edwards, a forwarding agent.
 Edwards lived in a spacious house “Hurst Lodge” in Western Road until 1875, when he built a new house, “Hillbrow”, one block down.
 Neither house has survived.
 The former was divided into two houses while in 1937 the latter became “Whitehall Court” when the house was demolished.
 Next came John Geard, the ironmonger.
 John took over the business of his father, Charles, in 1850.
 John was a member of various organisations including the Town Council, the Divisional Council, the Harbour Board, the Baptist Church, the Mechanics Institute, the Seaman’s Institute, the Good Templars, the YMCA, the Hospital Board while also being an MLC from 1872 to 1882.
 In 1875, he purchased land in Walmer and built a house, named “Walmer Heights.”